vivekrwt365/nix-webserver/INSTALL.md

 ./verify.sh
 ```

-This will check your installation and highlight any issues.
+This dedicated verification script will:
+- Check your user account and permissions
+- Verify all services are running correctly
+- Test SSL certificate configuration
+- Validate directory structure and file permissions
+- Highlight any issues with suggested fixes

 ### Common Issues